 Three degrees can be earned with majors in the history of art, the B.A. and B.G.S. in the College of Liberal Arts and Sciences and the B.F.A. in the School of the Arts.
 Students may also choose to minor in art history.

-The M.A. provides students with a broad knowledge of the visual arts, as well as an introduction to the basic concepts and methods of the discipline.
-The M.A. may be pursued as a terminal degree or as preparation to petition for doctoral studies at KU or to apply elsewhere.
+The M.A. provides students with a broad and deep knowledge of the visual arts, as well as study of the basic concepts, theories, and methods of the discipline.
+The M.A. may be pursued as a terminal degree or as preparation for doctoral studies at KU or to apply elsewhere.

 The Combined M.A./Ph.D. is a streamlined degree track intended for students who want to pursue the Ph.D. in art history at KU, but who do not yet hold the M.A. degree in art history.